cjerdonek/sf-elections-commission/docs/audio.md

 Meeting Audio
 =============

-This page contains instructions for recording a meeting, trimming the audio and creating an audio MP3 file, creating a video from the audio (for posting on YouTube), and posting the video on YouTube.
+This page contains instructions for recording a meeting, creating a trimmed audio MP3 file, creating a video from the audio (for posting on YouTube), and posting the video on YouTube.